How to Make a Cybersecurity Presentation [Tips & Best Practices]

 Cybersecurity requires ongoing awareness and action.
 If your presentation isn’t engaging and memorable, people will tune out and go back to risky habits the moment they walk out of the room.

-This is why a cybersecurity presentation needs a different approach, one that simplifies without oversimplifying, engages without overwhelming, and educates without boring.
+That's why a cybersecurity presentation needs a different approach, one that simplifies without oversimplifying, engages without overwhelming, and educates without boring.
 Now, let’s get into how to actually make that happen.

 Start with a Strong Narrative, Not Just Data